 [it is] certainly not any pure “style” you’ll find in a guide to American houses.
 Eclectic is the best fit.
 Others have suggested French Chateauesque, Colonial Revival, and Queen Anne.
 (I also threw in Art Nouveau, English Cottage, but as this house is a synthesis of details taken from several styles, Eclectic I believe is the best choice) It’s uniqueness contributes a lot to its appeal.

 Newton Carmean was the original owner who had it built starting in 1901.
 He owned a buggy company that went under and he lost the house.
-He was a shady character with a colorful history… (more on Carmean HERE)
+He was a shady character with a colorful history… (more on Newton Carmean HERE)

 Hatcher, a real estate broker, took ownership of it next.
 We’re unsure if he even lived there, or just owned it for a time.